 White Desert have a qualified medical doctor on the staff team.
 Guides and other staff members have also received medical training ranging from basic to advanced.
-The doctor will accompany clients on South Pole flights as well as on other excursions when required.
 We have a fully stocked medical kit in camp and mobile kits for excursions and overnight trips.